Aadi6524/Project-1/README.md

 # Project-1
-This is my Feist Project
+This is my Frist Project